line2line/Class15-Assignments/README.md

-# Class15-Assignment-1
+# Class15-Assignments
-# This is the a repository for class 15 students to submit their bash scripting assignment
+# This is the repository for class 15 students to submit their assignmnets.

 ## How to submit
 - Fork this repository